 There are many settings & options (properties) for displays.
 In this section we will only look at the visibility tab.
 Here you can make a display to be "scale conditional".
 This is immensely useful to speed up map rendering and de-cluttering maps containing lots of features.
-Also, Figure 10 shows a second item in the menu ("Style properties...") which is a shortcut to take you directly to the assigned
+Also, Figure 10 shows Figure 10: Display Properties window / dialog box a second item in the menu ("Style properties...")

+which is a shortcut to take you directly to the assigned style.